aselshall/pr/hw/meeting1.md

 ### Grading
 - Progress meetings will be graded according to the rubric in the [syllabus](https://aselshall.github.io/pr/#participation)
+- Ensure that you demonstrate progress, address challenges effectively, and actively engage in planning the next steps.
 - To receive credit, after each meeting, use the rubric to grade yourself and upload your grade on Canvas within 24 hours.
 - The instructor’s evaluation will serve as the final grade, but your self-assessment will be reviewed to provide feedback and address any discrepancies.